Pollution activities

 Focus questions:

-- What affect will outside air have on different objects?
+- What affect will air have on different objects?

 Challenge